Rshoof/Spring-Boot-Exercise3/Readme.md

 - Display all tasks .
 - Update a task
 - Delete a task
--Change the task status as done or not done
+- Change the task status as done or not done
--Search for a task by given title
+- Search for a task by given title